-Current estimates for the number of Rainbow Trout juveniles stranded in pools were relatively precise and relatively low.
+Current estimates for the number of Rainbow Trout juveniles stranded in pools are relatively precise and relatively low.
 The effect of estimated pool stranding rates on the juvenile Rainbow Trout population in the LDR is discussed below in Section 4.3.
 Previous analysis showed that residual wetted areas of pools was not a predictive variable (Poisson 2011, Golder and Poisson 2012).
 In the current dataset, seasonal effect on pool stranding numbers were found to be significant for Rainbow Trout, with mean fall stranding estimates significantly higher than those for winter/spring.
 This may be due to lower juvenile fish densities in the system in the winter/spring versus the fall or to a decreased risk of stranding in that period.
-Significant differences were not found between substrate size within isolated pools and the density of pool stranded fish, as well as slope on the formation of pools.
+Stranding rates for Rainbow Trout were variable when compared by substrate size, but statistically differences were not observed.
+Slope was found to have an affect on stranding rates of Rainbow Trout in pools.
 Discharge in the LDR was found to influence pool formation and subsequently pool stranding, as the density of pools increases as DRL discharge decreases.